 One of the big debates raginig within many organizations right now is whether to centralize or decentralize IT.
 Some companies are consolidating services such as help desks into one location and then simply serving all other locations remotely.
 This can save costs and make efficient use of resources.
 Other companies are taking IT services (help desk, admins, and developers) and assigning them to business units, reporting to department managers/directors rather than IT managers and executives.
 This can make business units a lot happier and cause IT pros to be much less isolated.

--- When does decentralization make sense and when is centralization more appropriate?
+— When does decentralization make sense and when is centralization more appropriate?

--- What IT services are best decentralized?
+— What IT services are best decentralized?

--- Is your IT department more centralized or more decentralized and how well does the structure work?
+— Is your IT department more centralized or more decentralized and how well does the structure work?

-Jason Hiner is Editor in Chief of TechRepublic and Long Form Editor of ZDNet.
-He writes about the people, products, and ideas changing how we live and work in the 21st century.
-He's co-author of the upcoming book, Follow the Geeks.
+Jason Hiner is Global Editor in Chief of TechRepublic and Global Long Form Editor of ZDNet.
+He writes about how technology is changing the way we live and work in the 21st century.
+He's co-author of the book, Follow the Geeks.